-The ING Group constantly monitors its organizational climate and employee engagements through two powerful global surveys: OHI (Organizational Health Index) and WPC (Winning Performance Culture) scan.
+The ING Group constantly monitors its organizational climate and employee engagements through powerful global survey: OHI (Organizational Health Index).

 OHI is a global survey designed to obtain a clear idea about the organization's health, to measure the ability of the organization to align behind common goals and to succeed in the long term.
 Focusing on key organizational skills and capabilities such as leadership, innovation and learning, the survey also looks into how the Bank interacts with the customers and the external environment.